ab2bc/AQY/SECURITY.md

 MEDIUM [$10,000 USD]

 1. A bug that results in unintended and harmful smart contract behavior with no concrete funds at direct risk
-2. Unintended, permanent burning of SUI under the max cap.
+2. Unintended, permanent burning of AQY under the max cap.
 3. Shutdown of greater than or equal to 30% of network processing nodes without brute force actions, but does not shut down the network